F1F88/sm-ext-log4sp/readme.md

 However, in the following situations, errors will not be thrown directly, but instead the error handler will be called:

-1. Error when Logger.LogEx formats parameters;
+1. Error when Logger.LogF formats parameters;

 2. Error when Logger traverses Sinks to log;